-Before answering the question, “Can red light therapy be harmful?”, it is pertinent to know what the therapy is all about and the purposes for which this therapy may be used.
+Before answering the question, “What are red light therapy side effects?”, it is pertinent to know what the therapy is all about and the purposes for which this therapy may be used.

 Red light therapy, alternatively known as non-thermal photobiomodulation (PBM), Low-level laser (light) therapy (LLLT), soft laser therapy, or cold therapy is an evolving technology to treat multiple conditions.
 This includes but is not limited to the restoration of various body functions, pain relief, skin rejuvenation, fat control, and even working on your hormones such as increasing your testosterone level and boosting fertility [1, 2].
 The therapy has been proven to reduce inflammation as well.

 Nowadays, the use of high dosage medicines, injections, and chemical procedures to restore beauty or to control pain is common.
 People are spending thousands of dollars for this purpose.
 However, we must understand that too much intake of antibiotics or other pills can affect kidney function, and too many chemical masks can peel off the layers of your skin and merely give temporary benefits.

 Because of this, people are now moving toward red light therapy to avoid the side effects of chemicals and medicines.
 However, doubts regarding the efficacy of red light therapy also exist.
 The concern is genuine as one should not be wasting bucks to cause harm to the body.

 Here are some pieces of evidence in this article that discuss some side effects of red light therapy.
 We will also analyze if the side effects can be avoided with the right precautions and how to take the advantage of this technology effectively.
 Keep reading for details.

 What Is Red Light Therapy?